mtmorgan/k8s-redis-bioc-example/README.md

 ## Log in to R

-Via your browser at the ip address returned by
+Via your browser on the port 300001 at the ip address returned by

     minicube ip

+or on gcloud the "EXTERNAL-IP" address of any host

+    kubectl get nodes --output wide

-and port 30001, e.g.,
+e.g.,

     http://192.168.99.101:30001